-The following Advocate Hospitals will be participating in the Healthcare Workforce Development:
+The following Advocate Hospitals are participating in the Advocate Workforce Initiative:

 In 2015 there was a planning period for 6 months, followed by a pilot launch in early 2016.
-Advocate will hire the staff for the collaborative and select inaugural community-based organization (CBO) partners.
-To support the development and implementation of a successful pilot, Advocate Trinity Hospital will be the site used to launch the training component of the workforce development program.
-The Collaborative will also establish a curriculum committee comprised of CBOs, CCC and other strategic partners to design a curriculum for each track, which corresponds to similar role clusters.
-The committee will finalize metrics and oversee the development of a database that will be used by all sites to track participant data required.
+Advocate hired the staff for the Initiative and selected inaugural community-based organization (CBO) partners.
+Advocate Trinity Hospital launched the training component of the workforce development program.
+The Initiative also established a curriculum committee comprised of CBOs, CCC and other strategic partners to design a curriculum for each track, which corresponds to similar role clusters.

-The Collaborative will implement the workforce program first at Trinity Hospital for a two-year period.
-This will provide an opportunity to develop the program, address challenges that often arise with new programs, and pave the way for successful scale-up efforts.
-This period will focus on the development and implementation of the curricula for tracks 1 & 2.
+The Initiative implemented the workforce program first at Trinity Hospital for a two-year period, and during this time, Advocate developed the program, addressed challenges that often arise with new programs, and paved the way for successful scale-up efforts.
+This period focused on the development and implementation of the curricula for tracks 1 & 2.

 About Advocate Trinity Hospital